enginmanap/limonEngine-docs/docs/APIUsage.rst

 RequestParameterTypes Enum
 ==========================

 Used to indicate the semantic meaning of the parameter.
-Used to render editor interface accordingly.
+Editor will render interface accordingly.
 The *requestType* variable keeps the value.

 Possible values: